TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Assessment

-We also evaluate the impact of trigger definition on the performance of input filtering, with results in Figure\mref{fig:inference-trigger} (results for other defenses in Appendix\mref{sec:additional}).
-With fixed trigger transparency, \neo constantly attains higher \tpr under larger triggers; in comparison, \strip seems less sensitive.
-This is attributed to the difference of their detection rationale: given an input $x$, \neo searches for ``tipping'' position in $x$ to cause prediction change, which is clearly subjective to the trigger size; while \strip measures the self-entropy of $x$'s mixture with a clean input, which does not rely on the trigger size.
+We also evaluate the impact of trigger definition on input filtering, with results in Figure\mref{fig:inference-trigger} (results for other defenses in \msec{sec:additional}).
+With fixed trigger transparency, \neo constantly attains higher \tpr under larger triggers; in comparison, \strip seems less sensitive but also less effective under larger triggers.
+This is attributed to the difference of their detection rationale: given input $x$, \neo searches for the ``tipping'' position in $x$ to cause prediction change, which is clearly subjective to the trigger size; while \strip measures the self-entropy of $x$'s mixture with a clean input, which does not rely on the trigger size. \begin{mtbox}{ Remark\,5} {\em The design of input filtering defenses needs to balance the detection accuracy with respect to different attacks.} \end{mtbox}